Pinterest

-The key themes in these specific reads are what makes them immensely special for every woman.
-One woman-reader might feel culturally connected to their family roots, but another woman might deal with trying to figure out how their life fits into their ancestors’ past.
-One woman might feel confident in her career, but could very well be struggling with a toxic relationship that no longer serves them.
-See what I mean?
-There are infinite ways women can see themselves in the leading characters that are written into these novels; this is true especially when said novels are written by women who know exactly what it’s like to exist in the world as such.
+The key themes in these 10 novels are what makes them important reads for young women everywhere.
+One woman might feel culturally connected to her family roots, but another woman might grapple daily with trying to figure out how to connect with her ancestral history.
+One woman might feel instability in her career, while another could be feeling stuck in a toxic relationship that no longer serves her.
+See what we mean?
+There are infinite ways that real-life struggles for young women can be represented in these novels.
+This is especially true when said novels are written by women who know exactly what it’s like to exist in the world as such.

 The unnamed protagonist of Moshfegh’s best-selling novel takes us through a year in her life during the years 2000 and 2001 in New York City.
 She attempts to sleep for a year with the help of prescription medication, to which she finds that running away from trauma and hurdles only buries her further into a nihilistic hole.